NVIDIA-Merlin/HugeCTR/docs/source/hugectr_parameter_server.md

 * `allocation_rate`: Integer, specifies the maximum number of bytes to allocate for each memory allocation request.
 The default value is `268435456` bytes, 256 MiB.

+The following parameters apply when you set `type="multi_process_hash_map"`:

+* `shared_memory_size`: Integer, denotes the amount of shared memory that should be reserved in the operating system.
+In other words, this value determines the size of the memory mapped file that will be created in `/dev/shm`.
+The upper bound size of `/dev/shm` is determined by your hardware and operating system  configuration.
+The latter of which may need to be adjusted to share large embedding tables between processes.
+This is particularly true when running HugeCTR in a Docker image.
+By default, Docker will only allocate 64 MiB for `/dev/shm`, which is insufficient for most recommendation models.
+You can try starting your docker deployment with `--shm-size=...` to reserve more shared memory of the native OS for the respective docker container (see also [docs.docker.com/engine/reference/run](https://docs.docker.com/engine/reference/run)).

+* `shared_memory_name`: String, the symbolic name of the shared memory.
+System-unique, and must be the same for all processes that attach to the smae shared memory.

 The following parameters apply when you set `type="redis_cluster"`: